alt-ctrl-code/home/README.md

 I acknowledge and pay my respect to the Elders past and present, to those who have passed before us and to the members of the Aboriginal and Torres Strait Islander community.
-I acknowledge the Yamatji and Noongar Peoples, the traditional custodians of the country I was born to, laterly raised in, and share the pride of being from.
-I also acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city I live, work and prepare this material in.
+I acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city I live, work and prepare this material in.

-I endorse the [Uluru Statement from the Heart](https://ulurustatement.org/), and it's goal to enshrine a First Nations Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.
+I also endorse the [Uluru Statement from the Heart](https://ulurustatement.org/), and it's goal to enshrine a First Nations Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.